oferei/json-gate/README.md

 It can take one of two forms:
 * Simple type - any of the following: 'string', 'number', 'integer', 'boolean', 'object', 'array', 'null' or 'any'.
 * Union type - an array of simple types and/or schemas.
 The instance type should be one of the types in the array.

-For example, if _type_ is ['string', 'null'] then the instance may be either a string or null.
+Example - instance should be either a string or null:

+    type: ['string', 'null']

 The default is 'any'.